 Notification is required only where an operating business is the subject of the transaction, whether directly or indirectly.

 The pre-merger notification provisions contain two thresholds: the size of the parties threshold, and the size of the transaction threshold.
 Both of these thresholds must be exceeded for the transaction under consideration to be subject to mandatory pre-merger notification.

 The party size threshold is set at C$400 million.
 That is, there is no requirement to provide pre-merger notification unless the parties to the transaction, including their affiliates:

 - have assets in Canada that exceed C$400 million in aggregate book value; or

 - have annual gross revenues from sales in, from or into Canada that exceed C$400 million in aggregate value.

 Even where the size of parties threshold is exceeded, the pre-merger notification provisions will not apply to a proposed transaction unless the size of transaction threshold is exceeded.
-This threshold includes a requirement that assets in Canada or annual gross revenues from sales in or from Canada exceed C$82 million, the 2014 threshold (effective from 25 January 2014 or thereabouts).
+This threshold includes a requirement that assets in Canada or annual gross revenues from sales in or from Canada exceed C$86 million, the 2015 threshold.
 (The size of transaction threshold is indexed to the Canadian gross domestic product and revisions to such threshold are published annually.)

 However, there are aspects of this threshold that vary, depending on the type of transaction, as follows.

-Pre-merger notification is required in respect of a proposed acquisition of any of the assets in Canada of an operating business where the aggregate book value of the assets proposed to be acquired, or the annual gross revenues from sales in or from Canada generated from those assets, exceeds C$82 million (2014).
+Pre-merger notification is required in respect of a proposed acquisition of any of the assets in Canada of an operating business where the aggregate book value of the assets proposed to be acquired, or the annual gross revenues from sales in or from Canada generated from those assets, exceeds C$86 million (2015).